ozenselin/webpack-starter-template/README.md

 - **Framework Isolation**:
   - Adds `isolation: isolate` to `#root` and `#__next` containers to prevent layout issues when integrating frameworks like React or Next.js.

+## Linting & Formatting

+Basic ESLint setup paired with a Prettier configuration template that uses the default settings without modification.

+To ensure seamless integration and avoid rule conflicts between Prettier and Airbnb, `eslint-config-prettier` is included.
+Additionally, older eslintrc configuration file format is used to ensure compatibility with `eslint-config-airbnb-base`(without React).
+It supports both browser and Node environments and ES module syntax.
+A few common rules are customized to balance code quality with developer convenience.

+You can access the full configuration references here: 🔗 **[ESLint Rules](https://eslint.org/docs/rules/)** • 🔗 **[Prettier Options](https://prettier.io/docs/en/configuration.html)**

 ## License